Nimaoth/Nev/docs/docs.md

 ### Open hidden terminals

 To open a hidden terminal you can't use the `choose-open` command, as that command only shows files you have open.
-You need to use the `select-terminal` command instead (`<SPACE>to` by default, `to` standing for "terminal open").
+You need to use the `terminal.select` command instead (`<SPACE>to` by default, `to` standing for "terminal open").

-The `select-terminal` command show all hidden terminals, and allows you to use the terminal directly from within the popup by focusing the preview using `<TAB>`.
+The `terminal.select` command show all hidden terminals, and allows you to use the terminal directly from within the popup by focusing the preview using `<TAB>`.

 To open the terminal in the main view just press `<ENTER>` or `<C-y>`.

 ### Defining shells

-To use the `run-in-terminal` command you need to define the shell command in the settings.
+To use the `terminal.run` command you need to define the shell command in the settings.

 The following shells are already defined by default: `bash`, `sh`, `zsh`, `powershell`, `wsl` and `default`.
 `default` is `bash` on Linux and `powershell` on windows.